What is meant by warehouse organization?

 Chaotic warehouse organization

-In the chaotic warehouse organization, the allocation principle is that incoming goods are basically placed where the next possible free space is in the warehouse.
-In order to establish this system and use it efficiently, it is imperative to have a powerful intralogistics concept based on technical aids.
-By keeping order pickers constantly "in the flow" and following instructions from the computer, a high level of efficiency can be achieved both in terms of throughput times and warehouse utilization levels.
+With chaotic warehouse organization, the allocation principle is that incoming goods are always placed at the next available space in the warehouse.
+In order to establish this system and use it efficiently, an efficient intralogistics concept based on technical aids is essential.
+By continuously having order pickers "in the flow" and following instructions from the computer, a high degree of efficiency can be achieved both in terms of throughput times and the degree of utilization of the warehouse.